Are foreigners allowed to own property in Morocco?

 When we asked expats in Morocco if foreigners are allowed to own property, they answered...

 "Foreigners are allowed to own property in Morocco, but there are certain restrictions in place.
 Non-Moroccans are not allowed to own land, but they can purchase apartments, villas, and other types of real estate.
 In order to purchase property, foreigners must obtain a permit from the Ministry of Interior, which can take up to six months to process.
-Additionally, foreigners are not allowed to own more than one property in Morocco," wrote a member who made the move to Morocco.
+Additionally, foreigners are not allowed to own more than one property in Morocco," said another expat in Morocco.

 - What should I pack when moving to Morocco?